Devaaron7/Education-Website/README.md

 email="student@<span>gmail.</span>com"
 password="123"

 **AS THIS WAS CREATED AS A LEARNING EXERCISE, PLEASE DO DONT USE REAL EMAIL/PASSWORD CREDENTIALS IF CREATING YOUR OWN STUDENT ACCOUNT.
-THE WEBSITE'S ISN'T SECURE)
+THE WEBSITE ISN'T SECURE)

 Skills learned:
 - Javascript to collect HTML form information, use functions to load information from the backend into the webpage